AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 * Once the code behaves as expected, commit the code to the git feature branch.

-* Code synced to RDE doesn't use a Cloud Manager pipeline so now you should use Cloud Manager to deploy the git feature branch to the Cloud Dev environment.
-This validates that the code passes the Cloud Manager quality gates and lets you be confident the code will later be successfully deployed to the Cloud Manager production pipeline.
+* Code synced to RDE does not use a Cloud Manager pipeline so now you should use Cloud Manager to deploy the git feature branch to the Cloud Development environment.
+This validates that the code passes the Cloud Manager quality gates and lets you be confident the code will later be successfully deployed using the Cloud Manager production pipeline.

-* Repeat the steps above for each intermediate milestone until all code for the feature is ready, and runs well on both the RDE and the Cloud Dev environment.
+* Repeat the steps above for each intermediate milestone until all code for the feature is ready, and runs well on both the RDE and the Cloud Development environment.

 * Deploy the code to production via the Cloud Manager production pipeline.